unitedcoincc/OpenSCU/contributers/how-to-contribute.md

 ## Final Note

-Open SCU will only succeed if it earns trust.
+OpenSCU will only succeed if it earns trust.

 Trust is not claimed.
 It is built—through transparency, rigor, and collaboration.

 If that resonates with you, you’re in the right place.

+## Contribution Boundaries

+To maintain clarity and integrity, all contributions must align with the following:

+- OpenSCU is a **settlement system**, not a currency or token
+- No speculative token mechanics or retail use cases
+- No political positioning or alignment with any single state or bloc
+- No unnecessary complexity—prefer simple, explainable models
+- All proposals must clearly state assumptions and trade-offs

+Contributions that do not align with these principles may not be accepted.